 (h) The Company is not a declared willful defaulter by any bank or financial Institution or other lender.

 NOTE 43 : Pursuant to the amendments in Rule 3(5) of the Companies (Accounts) Rules, 2014 from August 5, 2022, back-up of the books of account and other books and papers of the Company maintained in electronic mode, including at a place outside India, if any, shall be kept in servers physically located in India on a 'daily' basis.
-The Company is in the process of implementing this requirement.
+The Company has implemented this process, post the closure of the financial year.
+As on the date of approval of financial statements, the Company is in compliance with the said requirement.

 Previous year figures have been regrouped or reclassified wherever necessary to conform to current year's grouping or classification.